denten-books/plain-text/5-screen.md

 involves a set of conventional cultural techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.
 A person from the deaf community may use other modes of listening, like leaning against sound amplifying speakers or touching the woodwind.
 Yet at another stage of music production, the making of classical music will involve sheet music.
 A whole system of music distribution is built around the printing and the circulation of music media in the form paper and ink documents.
 The modality of reading sheet music, as opposed to listening, requires a completely different set of body postures.
 It engages different practices and different cultural and financial institutions from listening.

-The confusion enters the conversation when we conflate the modality of the information (e.g.  music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
+A confusion enters the conversation when we conflate the modality of the information (music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
 Modality is what determines the message to a much greater extent the medium.
 In fact, in most communication systems the medium serves as a relatively neutral conduit.
 In this way, one can use a violin to transmit a concerto or to transmit a secret message.
 The medium remains the same, where the mode of understanding or appreciating the quality of what is being transmitted changes.
 To decode a secret message played by a violin, the listener has to listen in a different way from that of listening to music.
 The modality attunes the listener.
 It suggests specific ways of listening, where air, wood, and strings remain agnostic to the information being transmitted.

 Initially, we must simply know how to perceive: to look, to smell, or to listen.
 The modality tells us "the register" of the message.
 Where to look for